 - Yet another INPUT bug submitted by Denis Gorbunov to the guestbook of the mk85.narod.ru web site in an entry dated 09.01.2003 00:20.

 Type this short line to the program area P0, then RUN it:

 When the INPUT prompt appears, press [AC] then [EXE] - the system will hang.

 Other characters than HH may cause different failures, for example system restart or memory contents corruption.

-The original poster came to a correct conclusion that the processor starts to execute the BASIC program as machine code!
+The author came to a correct conclusion that the processor starts to execute the BASIC program as machine code!